Take the First Step Toward Your Culinary Career Now!

 If you want to become a sous chef, then you’ll need to start your training.
 You may choose some form of culinary school, whether it’s through a community college, university, or trade school.
 Degrees can take anywhere from a few months to a few years to obtain.

 Associate degrees typically will have you well prepared for the work that leads you into a management position.
 However, many places do not require degrees or diplomas from their sous chef; they instead look for candidates that have a few years of experience working in the kitchen.

 There are also apprenticeships available that take two to three years to complete.
 You will get both your classroom and hands-on training, and you’ll also be earning an hourly salary.
 These apprenticeships can be found through organizations like The American Culinary Federation.

 Also, some larger kitchens will offer on-the-job training.
 Plus, the military has culinary training, with each specialty course lasting a few weeks or longer.
 It’s always a good idea to get a diploma or degree, particularly if you plan on getting certified as a sous chef.
 Not to mention that nowadays, all the job postings are asking for some sort of postsecondary education.

 To really stand out to hiring personnel, becoming a certified sous chef through the American Culinary Federation may add that spice to your resume.
 There are certain requirements you’ll need to fulfill before being eligible for certification.

 You will have to go through a three-step application process for certification eligibility:

 There is a fee for this certification, and you must renew it every five years.

+The Bureau of Labor Statistics reports that sous chefs earned an average of $56,920 in 2021.
+Your salary can vary depending on location, industry, and level of experience.
 Once you’re a certified sous chef with experience tucked under your apron, you can work your way up to executive chef, a move that will increase your salary.
 Sous chef is a great career to cook up.